skywind3000/vim-quickui/README.md

-# About this fork
-With more and more options added, I want more efficient way to locate the command.

-I am trying to add relative number to this plugin.
-If you've used the "relativenumber" of vim before, you'll be familiar with it.

-As so far, preliminary supports for these widgets are available. (vim only)
-* Menu
-* Context menu

-Known bugs:
-* [] Not compatible with neovim. (need help)
-* [fixed] The highlight of the first letter in sub menu is occupied by line number.
-* [fixed] unexpected cursor move will occur when following the order of these operations.
-    1) opening context menu.
-    2) locating the comand by relative number(The larger the number, the more obvious the effect).
-    3) closing the context menu.
-    4) pressing j or k

-Maybe More:
-* second menu for context menu

-Bug reports are welcome.

 # What Is It ?

 There are many keymaps defined in my `.vimrc`.
 Getting tired from checking `.vimrc` time to time when I forget some, based on latest `+popup` feature (vim 8.2), I created this `vim-quickui` plugin to introduce some basic ui components to enrich vim's interactive experience: